Heresy: Anglicanism

 The 39 Articles of the Anglican Communion condemn Pelagianism as a heresy.

 In Britain, the 16th-century English Reformation resulted in a number of executions on charges of heresy.
 During the thirty-eight years of Henry VIII's reign, about sixty heretics, mainly Protestants, were executed and a rather greater number of Catholics lost their lives on grounds of political offences such as treason, notably Sir Thomas More and Cardinal John Fisher, for refusing to accept the king's supremacy over the Church in England.
-Under Edward VI, the heresy laws were repealed in 1547 only to be reintroduced in 1554 by Mary I; even so two radicals were executed in Edward's reign (one for denying the reality of the incarnation, the other for denying Christ's divinity).
-Under Mary, around two hundred and ninety people were burned at the stake between 1555 and 1558 after the restoration of papal jurisdiction.
-When Elizabeth I came to the throne, the concept of heresy was retained in theory but severely restricted by the 1559 Act of Supremacy and the one hundred and eighty or so Catholics who were executed in the forty-five years of her reign were put to death because they were considered members of "a subversive fifth column."
-The last execution of a "heretic" in England occurred under James VI and I in 1612.
-Although the charge was technically one of "blasphemy" there was one later execution in Scotland (still at that date an entirely independent kingdom) when in 1697 Thomas Aikenhead was accused, among other things, of denying the doctrine of the Trinity.
+Under Edward VI, the heresy laws were repealed in 1547, only to be reintroduced in 1554 by Mary I; even so, two radicals were executed in Edward's reign (one for denying the reality of the incarnation, the other for denying Christ's divinity).
+Under Mary, around 290 people were burned at the stake between 1555 and 1558 after the restoration of papal jurisdiction.
+When Elizabeth I came to the throne, the concept of heresy was retained in theory but severely restricted by the Act of Supremacy 1558 (passed in 1559) and the one hundred and eighty or so Catholics who were executed in the forty-five years of her reign were put to death because they were considered members of "a subversive fifth column".
+The last execution for heresy in England occurred under James VI and I in 1612.
+Although the charge was technically one of blasphemy, there was one later execution in Scotland (still at that date an independent kingdom, albeit in personal union with England) when in 1697 Thomas Aikenhead was accused, among other things, of denying the doctrine of the Trinity.

 Another example of the persecution of heretics under Protestant rule was the execution of the Boston martyrs in 1659, 1660, and 1661.
 These executions resulted from the actions of the Anglican Puritans, who at that time wielded political as well as ecclesiastic control in the Massachusetts Bay Colony.
 At the time, the colony leaders were apparently hoping to achieve their vision of a "purer absolute theocracy" within their colony.
-As such, they perceived the teachings and practices of the rival Quaker sect as heretical, even to the point where laws were passed and executions were performed with the aim of ridding their colony of such perceived "heresies."
+As such, they perceived the teachings and practices of the rival Quaker sect as heretical, even to the point where laws were passed and executions were performed with the aim of ridding their colony of such perceived "heresies".